Decide whether to apply round 1 vs round 2 and learn how to maximize your odds of getting accepted

 Your competition in round 1 is tough, but if you’re ready with your application materials and are satisfied with your GMAT scores, you should apply to your top-choice programs in the first round.

-First round deadlines for top programs vary, but they begin on September 4th (Harvard) and run through early October.
+First-round MBA application deadlines for top programs vary, but they begin on September 4 (Harvard) and run through early October.

 For programs offering 2 or 3 rounds, Round 2 consistently sees the largest batch of applicants.
 This fact makes your statistical chances for acceptance lower than they would be for Round 1, but don’t rely too heavily on statistics.